The Search for Pain Relief

 This pain is a signal that indicates something is wrong; WITHOUT PAIN permenant damage may be inflicted TO THE NERVE SUPPLY OF THE MUSCLE, causing the muscle to become paralysed.

-It is essential therefore, that treatment to rectify the cause is carried out before further damage CAN occur, to avoid long term pain.
+It is essential therefore, that treatment to rectify the cause is carried out before further damage can occur, to avoid long term pain.